Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-JS.md

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include iFrame integration support and the documents related to the features will be released soon.

 #### Transaction Flow

 1. The cardholder navigates to checkout page of the merchant's website.
-2. The merchant’s browser loads the Commerce Hub Javascript SDK.
+2. The merchant’s browser loads the Commerce Hub iFrame SDK.
 3. The Commerce Hub SDK builds and renders an iFrame with a card form that allows the cardholder to initiate the payment session.
 4. The cardholder's details are entered and stored against a sessionID within Commerce Hub on form submit.
 5. Upon a successful card capture, the merchant's website will attempt to process the charges/tokens transaction via the merchants backend server.
 6. Commerce Hub sends the transaction response to the merchant’s website.

 **Begin integration with Commerce Hub's [iFrame](?path=docs/Online-Mobile-Digital/Secure-Data-Capture/iFrame-JS/iFrame-Request.md).**